sensiasoft/sensorhub/README.md

 ## Using

-Refer to the [User's Guide](https://github.com/sensiasoft/sensorhub/wiki/User's-Guide) for instructions on how to install and use SensorHub.
+Refer to the [Documentation Site](http://sensiasoft.github.io/sensorhub/) for instructions on how to install and use SensorHub, as well as get the latest news.

 ## Building